andreas0x41/coding-tutorial-obsidian/content/Python/1 General/5 Datatypes.md

 	- [ ] How can you get the real and imaginary part individually?

 - [ ] 11.
 Explain Range in your own words.
-	- [ ] How do you define and use a Range in Python?
+	- [ ] How does a Range differ from a List?

 - [ ] 12.
 Explain Generator in your own words.
-	- [ ] What is a Generator in Python?
-	- [ ] How does a Generator differ from a List in terms of memory usage?
+	- [ ] How does a Generator differ from a List?